NexusKrop/IceShell/docs/manual/2-Syntax.md

 # Syntax

 The IceShell syntax is inspired by Windows Command Prompt and MS-DOS.

-The Command Syntax is used for all commands that is bundled with IceShell.
-Overall, a command that uses all syntaxes looks like this:
+All internal commands uses this syntax unless otherwise noted.

+External commands does not use this syntax.
+For detailed information regarding their own syntax please try append `/?`, `-?`, `--help` after the name of that external command.
+IceShell does not translate between syntaxes for this purpose; everything IceShell does when calling external commands are just to parse your input to list of statements, search for the external command, and pass the parsed statements to the external command.

+The entire syntax looks like the following example:

 ```plain
 command /O /V:value /Q:"quoted value" -- value0 value1 value2